 Never played golf before?
 Perhaps this is the best club for you.

-Pinemeadow provides a range of golf equipment that can help you kick start your golf career.
+Pinemeadow provides a range of golf equipment to help you kick-start your golf career.
 The PGX Driver is a simple, value-for-money alternative that beginners and high handicappers can use to hit fuller, straighter shots.
 You’ll be surprised how many fairways you’ll hit with this club.